 As long as your company already uses the Salesforce platform (most likely for sales), you can add a flair subscription on top at an affordable price.
 Both your HR and finance departments are going to love it.

 For any SMB, lead generation is a pivotal marketing discipline.
 So, every SMB needs a reliable tool that collects lead data with minimal effort and maintenance, allowing them to focus on the real day-to-day running of the business.
 Contact forms, lead magnets, and promotional landing pages are all disparate elements that need to be integrated into one handy process.

-However, trying to synchronize all the data between different tools often proves troublesome.
-That’s when Paperform comes to the rescue: its functional integration with Salesforce is exceptional, and it is one of the top 20 forms of automation software 2020 by Capterra.
+However, trying to synchronise all the data between different tools often proves troublesome.
+That’s when Paperform comes to the rescue: with over 3,000 integrations (including with Salesforce) and it is one of the top 20 forms of automation software 2020 by Capterra.

 Customer service is the glue that binds a business and its bottom line together.
 It is so important for SMBs to integrate their Salesforce CRM system with customer service tools that make the lead generation process easier, and Acquire is one of the best out there.

 Allowing customer service agents to capture new leads directly from chats, strengthens relationships with customers, while also enabling personalization through emails and SMS messages.
 Also, it’s worth noting that Acquire has a handy feature for creating chat transcripts.
 Displaying and summarizing these customer conversions in the Salesforce dashboard is a great way to amass small and salient points to make the agents’ work easier.

 There is so much focus on social media as a way to capture leads, but email marketing is still the most effective sales channel for SMBs.
 Capturing leads with a form builder is only the first stage of a strong lead generation campaign.
 You also need a reliable tool to communicate with customers and subscribers in an effective and streamlined manner, which is where ActiveCampaign comes in.